 Foraging for Natural Elements

 Whatever you choose to add to your wreath, take time to enjoy the process of collecting your materials out in nature.
 As you pick and choose which elements to harvest and add to your wreath, enjoy mindfully walking through nature and looking for the beautiful plant life that catches your eye.

 If you are collecting materials from your own backyard and garden, try to look at things from a new perspective.
 You may find a ton of beauty in something you have never paid much attention to.

-You can also forage in nature areas away from home, just be sure to choose a spot that you are allowed to take things from.
+You can also forage in nature areas away from home, just be sure to choose a spot where you are allowed to take things.
 Do a little research on the local ecosystem before setting out on a foraging expedition to make sure you know which plants are appropriate to harvest from.